-Fruits and vegetables are the best sources of antioxidants.
-Moreover, polyphenols, carotenoids, vitamin E, or vitamin C are abundant only in plants.
-Most animal products don’t contain any significant amount.
+Furthermore, fruits and vegetables are the best sources of antioxidants.
+Most animal products don’t contain any significant amount of antioxidants.

 - eyesight.
-Researchers found that lycopene has so powerful antioxidant properties, that can protect your eyesight.
-Lycopene consumption helped in therapy against cataracts (2).
+Researchers found that lycopene can protect your eyesight.
+Lycopene helped in therapy against cataracts.

 - bones.
-Lycopene decreases oxidative stress.
-Research has shown that lycopene is good for bone health.
-Above all, lycopene can restore bone strength (3).
+Lycopene is good for bone health and it can even restore bone strength.

 - Alzheimer’s disease.
-Also, lycopene may delay the development of Alzheimer’s disease (4).
+Lycopene may delay the development of Alzheimer’s disease.

 How much lycopene do we need per day?

-Furthermore, all processed tomato products, such as tomato juice, paste, soup, sauce, and ketchup contain great amount of lycopene.
+Furthermore, all processed tomato products, such as tomato juice, paste, soup, sauce, and ketchup contain high amounts of lycopene.

 How much lycopene in one tomato?

-According to the USDA, 100 gr of raw tomato has 2.6 mg of lycopene.
+According to the USDA, 100g of raw tomato has 2.6 mg of lycopene.

 - small tomato (2-2/5″) is 2.3 mg,